NathanEmb/codetrails/content/posts/4-computer-networks-notes/index.md

 ### Internet Architecture

 The internet was built in layers.
-Each layeer is supposed to have its own job, and not rely on any of the layers above or below it.
+Each layer is supposed to have its own job, and not rely on any of the layers above or below it.

 Think of a person as a bit of data, then watch them fly from one airport to another and you get the idea.